-The CSA defines three distinct levels of security, known as assurance levels, on the basis of which products services and processes can be certified: Basic, Substantial and High.
+The CSA defines three distinct levels of security, known as assurance levels, on the basis of which products, services and processes can be certified: Basic, Substantial and High.

 In essence, each CSA assurance level defines how resilient a specific product, service or process has to be against a cyberattack with a certain level of skill and resources.
-For example, High level certification means protection against advanced attacks from attackers with significant skills and resources.
+For example, High assurance certification means protection against advanced attacks from attackers with significant skills and resources.

-Development of an EU certification scheme
+Development of a CSA certification scheme

 The EU Agency for Cybersecurity (ENISA) develops and maintains the CSA certification schemes.
 The member states are also closely involved in this process and are represented in the European Cybersecurity Certification Group (ECCG).
 Formally, the ECCG’s role is to advise the European Commission in the field of cybersecurity and certification, but a certification scheme will never be formalised without broad support.